-To install a winch on a Polaris Ranger, make sure you have a winch ready bumper or winch mounting plate that will properly fit your Ranger model.
-All SuperATV Black Ops Winches come with a color-coded solenoid, 2 sets of black and red wires, a splitter, a rocker switch, a wireless control box, and a wireless remote.
+To install a winch on a UTV, make sure you have a winch ready bumper or winch mounting plate that will properly fit your vehicle's make and model.
+All SuperATV Black Ops Winches come with a color-coded, waterproof solenoid, a set of color-coded wires to match, a rocker switch, fairlead, a wireless remote, and a generic mounting plate.
 This installation process is pretty simple.
-All you will need to do is connect your winch to the solenoid, each control mechanism to your solenoid, and the solenoid to the UTV battery.
+All you will need to do is connect your winch to the solenoid, the rocker switch to your solenoid, and the solenoid to the UTV battery.
 If everything’s wired correctly your winch will spool in and out as expected.
 There will be more on that in the last section, so for now, let's make sure you have everything you need to get started.

 The first step is always to pick the appropriate winch for the job.